Music ensembles are open to all students. Student may register for 0 or 1 SH each

 A large choral ensemble representing a wide variety of academic majors.
-The choir will sing primarily sacred repertoire from all periods of music history.
+The choir sings primarily sacred repertoire from all periods of music history.
 Membership is open to any Eastern Mennonite University student by audition.
-Alumni, faculty, staff, and community members are invited to join the choir, during the fall semester, to participate in the annual Fall Gala Concert or Christmas service.
-The director is Ryan Keebaugh.
+Alumni, faculty, staff, and community members are invited to participate in the choir for the department's Fall Music Gala, Christmas Lessons and Carols service, or Spring Concert .

-Small ensembles of voices and/or instruments organized according to the interests and abilities of students, and coached by various EMU music faculty.
-Additional fee applies.
+Small ensembles of voices and/or instruments are organized according to the interests and abilities of students, and coached by various EMU music faculty.
+Additional fees may apply.

-A large ensemble open to students, faculty and community players.
-Concerts are scheduled each semester, occasionally in collaboration with soloists and other student ensembles.
-Audition may be required.
-The director is Robert Curry.
+A large ensemble of woodwinds, brass, and percussion that is open to students, faculty and community players.
+Two concerts are scheduled each semester, occasionally in collaboration with soloists and other student ensembles.
+An audition may be required.